RSCC Policies & Guidelines

-- All full-time and part-time employees who are employed pursuant to funds available to the institution or technology center through grants or contracts are not eligible to accrue sick leave unless the grant or contract involved provides sufficient funds to cover the costs of such leave, or unless eligibility to accrue sick leave is approved by the president.
+- All full-time and part-time employees who are employed pursuant to funds available to the college through grants or contracts are not eligible to accrue sick leave unless the grant or contract involved provides sufficient funds to cover the costs of such leave, or unless eligibility to accrue sick leave is approved by the president.

 - Student employees shall not be eligible to accrue sick leave.